Aspergillus flavus: Aspergillosis

-Aflatoxin
+Mycotoxicosis

 In 1960 on an English farm, about 100,000 turkeys died.
 Investigation into the cause of death showed the primary food source, peanut meal, was infected with A. flavus.
 The culture was isolated, grown in pure culture, and a subset of healthy turkeys was infected.
 The pure culture isolate caused death in the healthy turkeys.
 Chemical investigation into the cause of death showed the production of four toxic chemicals, named aflatoxins after being discovered in A. flavus.
 Turkey necropsies showed aflatoxins targeted the liver and either completely killed the tissue cells or induced tumor formation.
 The discovery of aflatoxins led to substantial changes in agricultural practices and regulations on how grains and legumes were grown, harvested, and stored.

 The amount of aflatoxins produced by A. flavus is affected by environmental factors.
 If other competitive fungal organisms are present on host plants, aflatoxin production is low.
 However, if noncompetitive fungal organisms are present on host plants, aflatoxin production can be quite high.
 The nature of the host is also an important factor in aflatoxin production.
 High A. flavus growth on soybean produces very little aflatoxin.
 High A. flavus growth aided by increased moisture content and warm temperatures on peanut, nutmeg, and peppers produces high concentrations of aflatoxins.
 A. flavus growth on spices produces low concentrations of aflatoxin as long as the spices remain dry.

 Species sensitivity is highly variable when exposed to aflatoxins.
 Rainbow trout are highly sensitive at 20 ppb, causing liver tumor development in half the population.
 White rats develop liver cancer when exposed to 15 ppb.
 Young piglets, ducklings, and turkeys exposed to high doses of aflatoxin become sick and die.
 Pregnant cows, mature pigs, cattle, and sheep exposed to low doses of aflatoxin over long periods develop weakening, intestinal bleeding, debilitation, reduced growth, nausea, no appetite, and predisposition to other infections.

 The four major aflatoxins produced are B1, B2, G1, and G2.
 The production of the major toxins is a result of particular strains of A. flavus.
 Aflatoxin B1 is the most toxic and potent hepatocarcinogenic natural compound characterized.
 A. flavus also produces other toxic compounds including sterigmatocystin, cyclopiazonic acid, kojic acid, β-nitropropionic acid, aspertoxin, aflatrem, gliotoxin, and aspergillic acid.

 In humans, A. flavus aflatoxin production can lead to acute hepatitis, immunosuppression, hepatocellular carcinoma, and neutropenia.
 The absence of any regulation of screening for the fungus in countries that also have a high prevalence of viral hepatitis highly increases the risk of hepatocellular carcinoma.
-The deaths of ten conservationists present at the opening of a 15th century tomb in Kraków, Poland in the 1970s has been attributed to aflatoxins originating from A. flavus present in the tomb.
+The deaths of ten conservationists present at the opening of a 15th-century tomb in Kraków, Poland in the 1970s has been attributed to aflatoxins originating from A. flavus present in the tomb.